ui-ninja/react-native-rating-element/README.md

 This package works perfectly on android's TouchableOpacity, support icons from Ionicons and also support fractions.

+Please note: This package depends on [react-native-vector-icons](https://oblador.github.io/react-native-vector-icons/).
+Please install and configure it before using this package.

 ## Installation

 Use the package manager npm to install react-native-rating-element.